 The Authority's investments are governed by California Government Code, Sections 53600 et seq.
 Within the investments permitted by the Code, the Authority seeks to further restrict eligible investments to the guidelines listed below.
 In the event a discrepancy is found between this policy and the Code, the more restrictive parameters will take precedence.
-Percentage holding limits listed in this section apply at the time the security is purchased.
+Percentage holding limits and minimum credit requirements listed in this section apply at the time the security is purchased.